VeronicaRX/constrained-docking/README.md

 7) Used both pharmacophore and sdtheter implementation for launch constrained docking

-Analyse

-Run the docking.
+8) Run the docking.
 Using matplpotlib built scoring energy plot a function of RMSD.
 RMSD is calculated between docked poses and crystal pose.
 Then draw correlation line using Pearson coefficient for both constrained and non constrained docking.